CatherineKiiru/ecommerce-site/README.md

 3. In our case, we will dispatch an action from react view then send it to the redux store to make a change in the state of our application.

 4. So to request a state change, create an action and dispatch action to the Redux store.

-5. The redux store has 2 items; state and reducer.
-"State" is the current state of our application and reducer is a function that takes the current state, makes a change and returns a new one.

-6. Redux stores a history of states which allows for better management and predictability of the state of our applications.

 ## Working with redux
 1. Create a simple store (store.js) that can be used in